 Falsely Assigning Income

 Another illegal method for evading taxes is falsely assigning your income to someone else.
-In this situation, the taxpayer may have the profits from a business venture go to a family member or friend, who then gifts it to the original taxpayer’s personal expenses.
+In this situation, the taxpayer may have the profits from a business venture go to a family member or friend, who then gifts it back to the original taxpayer.

 This is considered a deliberate attempt to avoid paying taxes.
 Falsely assigning income may also result in criminal prosecution.